tj-django/django-migration-fixer/README.md

 To fix them run 'python manage.py makemigrations --merge'
 ```

-Using the default `--merge` option creates a new migration file which might not be desired.
+Using the `--merge` option creates a new migration file which might not be desired.

 ## Solution